-In 1964 the hospital became a teaching hospital in obstetrics for the University and in 1967 a clinical supervisor was appointed.
+In 1964 the public hospital became a teaching hospital in obstetrics for the University and in 1967 a clinical supervisor was appointed.
 In 1970 St Margaret's became a full teaching hospital in both obstetrics and gynaecology.
-In addition it has for a number of years been a recognised training school for midwifery.
+It has been a recognised training school for midwifery since 1894.

-The hospital has 115 beds with about 3800 births per year and 2300 gynaecological operations; it has a fully equipped Special Care Nursery for the care of the newborn; and neonatal teaching is also conducted.
+The hospital has 115 beds with about 3500 births per year and 2300 gynaecological operations.
+It has a fully equipped Intensive and Special Care Nursery for the newborn, and teaching on neonates is conducted.